Battle of the Lake of Antioch

 The Battle of the Lake of Antioch took place on 9 February 1098 during the First Crusade.
 As the Crusaders were besieging Antioch, word reached the Crusader camp that a large relief force led by Radwan, the Seljuq ruler of Aleppo, was on the way.
 Bohemond of Taranto gathered all remaining horses and marched in the night to ambush the Muslim army.
-After several successful cavalry charges, the Crusader knights routed the numerically superior Muslim army, forcing Radwan to retreat back to Aleppo.
+After several successful cavalry charges, the Crusader knights routed the Muslim army, forcing Radwan to retreat back to Aleppo.

 Background

 The Crusaders had begun the Siege of Antioch on 21 October 1097.
 They had defeated a relief force under the command of Duqaq of Damascus on 31 December 1097.
 The Turkish governor of Antioch Yaghi-Siyan had sent his son Shams ad-Daulah to seek assistance from local emirs.
 After Duqaq's defeat, he proceeded to Aleppo to ask for assistance.
 Fakhr al-Mulk Radwan, the Seljuq sultan of Aleppo, mustered his forces to relieve the besieged city.
 His major allies included the Artuqid emir Soqman ibn Ortoq and the emir of Hamah.
 12th century historian Albert of Aachen suggests the army numbered 30,000 whereas the Crusaders Stephen of Blois and Anselm of Ribemont, who took part in the siege, give the more realistic figure of 12,000, which modern historians tend to agree with.
 Contemporary Arab sources confirm that the Aleppan army was much larger.
 By 8 February Radwan was stationed at Harim, about thirty-five kilometers from Antioch.

 The Crusaders faced the possibility of being crushed between Antioch's garrison and Radwan's army.
 The leaders of the crusade decided for the first time to appoint a single commander to meet this threat.
 The Norman Bohemond of Taranto was elected.
 At this point in the siege the Crusaders had very few mounted knights at their disposal – only 700 total (many mounted on pack animals and oxen), as most of the horses had succumbed to starvation during the lengthy siege.
 Instead of opting for a defensive strategy centered around the Iron Bridge, which would have relied upon grinding attrition and would have been very costly in terms of manpower, Bohemond decided to go on the offensive, despite being outnumbered twelve to one.
 Bohemond and the knights under his command departed camp in the night under the cover of darkness, as any force crossing the Iron Bridge in daylight would have been spotted by scouts.